astro-informatics/s2fft/docs/sampling.rst

   \varphi_p &= \frac{2\pi p}{2L-1},     &\quad p\in\lbrace 0,1,...,2L-2\rbrace.

 The total number of samples is $N_{MW} = (L-1)(2L-1)+1$.
-This sampling scheme requires symmetric sampling in $\theta$ about the South pole; repeat samples at the poles are eliminated, but the :math:`\theta=\pi` repeated sample cannot be eliminated since a discretisation `with an odd number of points` that is symmetric about :math:`\pi` is needed.

 Note that the McEwen & Wiaux sampling theorem reduces the Nyquist rate on the sphere by a factor of two compared to the Driscoll & Healy approach, halving the number of spherical samples required.
 It also requires fewer sampling points than the Gauss-Legendre scheme, though asymptotically the number of sampling points is the same as this scheme.